Who Paid the Piper?: Reception

 Who Paid the Piper? received extensive media attention after its 1999 publication in the UK.
-Likewise, The Cultural Cold War edition in the U.S. attracted notice from a wide array of sources, including The New York Times, The Bulletin of the Atomic Scientists, the Organization of American Historians, as well as from Arthur Schlesinger Jr. and other former CCF participants.
-Left-wing publications such as Monthly Review, New Politics, and The Nation gave the book a positive reception, while right-wing publications such as The American Spectator and National Interest were more negative in their appraisals.
+Likewise, The Cultural Cold War edition in the US attracted notice from a wide array of sources, including The New York Times, The Bulletin of the Atomic Scientists, the Organization of American Historians, as well as from Arthur Schlesinger Jr. and other former CCF participants.
+Left-wing publications such as Monthly Review, New Politics and The Nation gave the book a positive reception, while right-wing publications such as The American Spectator and National Interest were more negative in their appraisals.
 Who Paid the Piper? won the Guardian First Book Award.

 Edward Said called the book "a major work of investigative history, an extremely valuable contribution to the all-important post-World War Two record" and that "the gist of her argument about Abstract Expressionism and its uses as propaganda is correct, if not wholly original".
 He stated that "[t]he dispiriting truth it reveals, or confirms, is that few of 'our' major intellectual and cultural figures resisted the blandishments of the CIA".
 He added that some of the information in the book is not "complete" or "fully accurate", in particular the chapter discussing the CIA infiltrating organisations.

 Paul Buhle of Brown University labelled it the "most spectacular" book recently released about the involvement of CIA and intellectuals; he wrote that compared to Freiheit in der Offensive? by Michael Hochgeschwender, Who Paid the Piper? has fewer footnotes but more "charisma" and "verve".

 Paul Roazen characterised it as "highly readable" and "fascinating".
 Jeremy Isaacs in The Spectator found portions of the book humorous, especially the reactions by certain artists and intellectuals upon learning they had been subsidised by the CIA.
 He termed it a "hammer-blow of a book".

-James Gow of King's College, London said that despite Saunders' negative tone towards CIA activities and her "churlish attitude", he considered Who Paid the Piper? a "triumph" since "she shows men like [CIA employee Tom Braden, who headed the program] to have been unsung heroes of the Cold War, as well as masters of art in both cultural warfare and cultural appreciation."
+James Gow of King's College, London, said that despite Saunders' negative tone towards CIA activities and her "churlish attitude", he considered Who Paid the Piper? a "triumph" since "she shows men like [CIA employee Tom Braden, who headed the program] to have been unsung heroes of the Cold War, as well as masters of art in both cultural warfare and cultural appreciation."